13 More Simulation in Healthcare Companies to That You Need to Know About

-Founded in 2012, FundamentalVR is a digital health company that uses virtual reality (VR) and mixed reality (MR) healthcare simulation solutions to help train surgeons using real-world scenarios.
+FundamentalVR was founded in 2012, and is a digital health company that uses virtual reality (VR) and mixed reality (MR) healthcare simulation solutions to help train surgeons using real-world scenarios.
 The technology and data insight business specializes in the intersection between immersive experiences and haptics, working to enhance medical training and outcomes.
 Headquartered in London, England, the company provides training and simulation education across medical and communications markets.
 FundamentalVR is utilized throughout a variety of disciplines, including minimally invasive surgery, laparoscopic, ophthalmology, ENT and neurosurgery.
 The company’s simulations provide a way to accelerate education, understanding and advocacy across skill training, ranging from technical capability development and rehearsal to clinical shared decision-making.

 Surgical Science is a computer software company that has been serving as a leading supplier of virtual reality simulators and surgical simulators for medical training purposes for over 20 years.
 Headquartered in Gothenburg, Sweden, the healthcare simulation company produces training systems for laparoscopic and endoscopic simulation that are used by medical training centers and institutes worldwide for practice, proof of performance and certification of learners, surgeons and physicians.
 The mission of Surgical Science is to provide learners with a platform capable of training them in the fundamental and technical components involved in surgery before they set foot in an operating room environment.
 To achieve this goal, the company remains committed to providing state-of-the-art medical training simulators that focus on ease of use and validation.